etsy/supergrep/README.md

 # Supergrep

-Supergrep is a web based log streamer written in node
+Supergrep is a web based log streamer written in node.
+It can be used quite nicely to surface new log lines (errors, etc.) that aren't normally expected.

+Essentially, having supergrep running in your browser while changes are being made allows for new/novel log patterns to show up, because under the hood, what we're really doing is:

+    $ tail -f {log filename} | grep -v {stuff you'd expect to see in log lines}

+It's intended on being a noise reduction and change-awareness tool.

 ## Getting Started